 As you can see by the table, our system had no violations.
-We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below current federal drinking water requirements.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below current federal drinking water requirements except for copper.
+We are currently changing our treatment process in an effort to lower our copper levels at consumer taps.
 It should be noted that Well#3 is not our primary source and is used for reserve only.